malmriv/malmriv.github.io/_posts/2020-08-5-export-filmaffinity-data-to-csv.md

 ```r
 url = paste("https://www.filmaffinity.com/en/userratings.php?user_id=",id,sep="")
 ```
 (Notice the */en/* we're using the English version of the site).
-We will need only two columns to identify the movie (Name and Director) and one to store our rating (Rating10, as (specified by Letterboxd)[https://letterboxd.com/about/importing-data/], since our marks are on a scale from 1 to 10).
+We will need only two columns to identify the movie (Name and Director) and one to store our rating (Rating10, as [specified by Letterboxd](https://letterboxd.com/about/importing-data/), since our marks are on a scale from 1 to 10).
 We create a data frame:

 ```r
 df = as.data.frame(matrix(data=NA,ncol=3,nrow=pages*50))